Fully integrated and interoperable solutions for last-mile FTTx network activation, service installation, and performance optimization

 FTTx networks bring the combined advantages of higher transmission rates and lower energy consumption.
 Moving optical fiber closer to the user allows the latest construction, connection and transmission techniques to be leveraged to their fullest extent and diminishes the bottleneck potential of conventional coax.
 To make this feasible, skillful planning and execution must propagate all lifecycle phases.

 The first step towards implementing this technology is well-coordinated design and planning.
 Prior to establishing the detailed FTTx network design, preliminary planning considerations include the quantity and location of users, fiber distribution and access points, as well as the architectural elements such as passive optical network (PON) technologies that will be included in the design.
 Detailed design elements at the “micro” level include splice locations, precise distribution patterns and loss budget calculations.
 Avoiding existing utilities and establishing equipment locations are some of the other considerations included in a comprehensive FTTx network design.

 Although most components are factory-tested, the verification of splices and terminations in the field remains one of the most important elements of FTTx deployment.
 Incorrect splicing, contaminated connectors or microbends can lead to optical loss and decreased QoS.
-An effective installation verification plan can help to mitigate these risks.
+A construction certification plan implemented with Test Process Automation can help to mitigate these risks.

 Monitoring & Maintenance

 Ensuring performance once a successful deployment has been completed can only be accomplished through ongoing monitoring and maintenance.
 A single fiber link might connect an enterprise to thousands of customers and carry with it valuable and sensitive data.